mouseless/learn-nuxt/change-history/package-upgrades.md

-# Package upgrades for the new version of Nuxt
+# Package upgrades for the v3.7.4 of Nuxt

 The upgrade sequences are as below.
 Different errors may occur if the order changes.